 While being a student at HBS is an exhilarating and rewarding experience, life sometimes presents challenges that can interfere with your ability to do your best work.
 For times when students need someone to turn to for support or advice regarding academic issues (such as class participation, student life adjustment, academic planning, or international student acculturation) or personal concerns (such as stress management, counseling, crisis management, disability accommodation, therapy referral, health maintenance, or relationship and family issues) MBA Support Services members are available to help you.

-Students at HBS have access to the University Health Services' (UHS) satellite clinic in Cumnock Hall for general healthcare.
-Services include primary care, internal medicine, mental health services, and nutrition counseling.
-Additional services not available at the Cumnock clinic are available at the main branch of UHS at Holyoke Center in Harvard Square.
+Students at HBS have access to Harvard University Health Services (HUHS) satellite clinic in Cumnock Hall for general health care.
+Services include primary care, mental health services, and nutrition counseling.
+Additional services are available at the main location of HUHS in the Smith Campus Center in Harvard Square.